ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 The interface `ilAsqPresentation` provides all functionality to output a question and its additional contents.
 Solutions get injected to keep the presentation as modular as possible.

 The interface `ilAsqResultCalculator` provides all functionality of calculating right/wrong for a given solution as well as reached points.
-Having this functionality in an own object following implementing this interface makes it possible for consumers to surround this kind calculators with an own proxy calculator implementing the same interface (e.g.for any score cutting options).
+Having this functionality in an own object implementing this interface makes it possible for consumers to surround this kind calculators with an own proxy calculator implementing the same interface (e.g. for any score cutting options).

 The handling of solutions is defined by the interface `ilAsqQuestionSolution` so the future implementation is fully getting rid of dealing with solution values stored in row array structures that were queried from the database.

+When calculating results for an `ilAsqQuestionSolution` using the `ilAsqResultCalculator` an instance of `ilAsqQuestionResult` is returned that provides reached points as well as the state of right/wrong with corresponding getters.

+The implementation for the offline presentation of assessment questions is currently separated from the regular presentation, because it acts fully different.
+Therefore an `ilAsqQuestionOfflinePresentationExporter` is available, that handles the neccessary javascripts as well as collecting the required question resources (media files, mobs, additional js/css).
+For collecting the question resources an  `ilAsqQuestionResourcesCollector` is provided by the `ilAsqFactory` that is able to collect the depencies for multiple questions at once

 # Consumer Interface